 - The student must have been admitted to a graduate degree or certificate program under a regular admission status.

 - The student must have completed requirements for the baccalaureate degree prior to the first semester of the appointment year.

 - International students who may be considered for appointments as assistants or fellows as indicated above must demonstrate proficiency in written and spoken English to the satisfaction of the department.
 (2004-2006 Graduate Catalog).

 In the Department of Communication Disorders and Counseling, School, and Educational Psychology fifteen (15) hours of work each week is generally required of graduate assistants, although some may be more or less.
 A limited amount of assistantships are available for summer terms.
 Payment is based upon number of hours worked per week (10, 15, or 20 hours of the regular 20 hours per week).
 Assistantship assignments may be changed at any time, although changes at semester breaks are preferable.
 Changes may be initiated by the Department Chair, graduate assistants themselves or faculty members.

-International students may be considered for scholarships on the basis of 1. and 2. above only when the work has been completed in institutions in the United States.
+International students may be considered for scholarships on the basis of Standards 1. and 2. above only when the work has been completed in institutions in the United States.
 They may also qualify for a scholarship under 3. above.
 All international students must demonstrate proficiency in written and spoken English to the satisfaction of the College of Graduate Studies.